dotnet/arcade-services/.github/ISSUE_TEMPLATE/rollout-issue.md

 ## Build status check (Monday)
 - [ ] Check the status of the [dotnet-arcade-services-weekly](https://dev.azure.com/dnceng/internal/_build?definitionId=993) pipeline
 - [ ] Rotate any secrets that need manual rotation
-- [ ] In case the build is failing, try to fix it and ensure the [arcade-services-internal-ci](https://dev.azure.com/dnceng/internal/_build?definitionId=252) pipeline is green
+- [ ] Check the status of the [arcade-services-internal-ci](https://dev.azure.com/dnceng/internal/_build?definitionId=252) pipeline.
+Try to fix issues, if any, so that we have a green build before the rollout day.
 - [ ] Check the `Rollout` column in the [Product Construction](https://github.com/orgs/dotnet/projects/276) board - move any issues rolled-out last week into `Done`

 ## Rollout preparation (Tuesday)
-- [ ] Check the vendor prepared the rollout:
+- [ ] Check that the vendor prepared the rollout:
   - Thread on the [Rollout channel](https://teams.microsoft.com/l/channel/19%3a72e283b51f9e4567ba24a35328562df4%40thread.skype/Rollout?groupId=147df318-61de-4f04-8f7b-ecd328c256bb&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47)
   - Rollout issue in [AzDO](https://dev.azure.com/dnceng/internal/_workitems/)
   - Rollout PR in `arcade-services`